derogold/derogold-blockchain-data-collection-agent/README.md

 3) Use your favorite text editor to change the values as necessary in `config.json`

-**Note:** Make sure you use a read-only database user for security reasons
+**Note:** Make sure you use a limited database user for security reasons

 ```javascript
 {